 Q. How long does it take to rank in Google with a new website?

 , the average time required for websites to rank on Google through optimisation (SEO) techniques is about three to six months

-This time frame is also very dependant on the competitiveness of your industry and popularity of your keywords.
+This time frame is also very dependant on the competitiveness of your industry and the popularity of your keywords.
 There are many reasons ( which I explain fully in this post